ibs-pan/foodwebviz/README.md

 $ pytest

 foodwebviz uses the Python ``pytest`` testing package.
-You can learn more about pytest on their `homepage <https://pytest.org>`_.
+You can learn more about pytest on their [homepage](https://pytest.org).

 Bugs \ Questions
 -------

-In case of questions / problems / bugs please report them `here <https://github.com/ibs-pan/foodwebviz/issues>`_.
+In case of questions / problems / bugs please report them [here](https://github.com/ibs-pan/foodwebviz/issues).

 Citation